Animation BA (Hons)

 - Develop creative and technical abilities in character animation, visual storytelling, compositing and editing

-- Learn from staff who produced animation and special effects for high-profile feature films including the Lord of the Rings, Harry Potter and Chronicles of Narnia franchises
+- Learn from staff who co-directed animations for Disney, Warner Brothers and Cartoon Network, works for the BBC, and produced animation and special effects for high-profile feature films including the Lord of the Rings, Harry Potter and Chronicles of Narnia franchises

-- Develop your practical skills in our animation drawing room, visual effects (VFX) facility, motion capture studio, Wacom Cintiq suite, TV studios, computer games labs, music studios and virtual reality (VR) research lab
+- Develop your practical skills in our animation drawing room, visual effects (VFX) facility, motion capture studio and Wacom Cintiq suite

 - Practice techniques such as the performance capture process that animators used in the film, Avatar

-- Use the latest software (Maya, 3D Studio Max, Photoshop, Toonboom, Flash), production methods and CG (computer graphic) equipment
+- Use the latest software (Maya, 3D Studio Max, Photoshop, Toonboom, Flash, TV paint), production methods and CG (computer graphic) equipment

 You can also:

 - Meet prospective employers and other industry contacts when you showcase your work at our student screening in London